 Our practice regularly handles both sides of software development transactions.
 The developer on one side and the customer on the other.
 We frequently encounter inexperienced attorneys demanding that the software developer indemnify the customer for use of the software.
-For example, in the event that the software was found to infringe upon a patent, the software developer would “indemnity, hold harmless and defend the customer.”
+For example, in the event that the software infringes upon a patent, the software developer would “indemnity, hold harmless and defend the customer.”

 A developer would not assume such broad and unlimited liability unless: